Quiescent X-ray variability in the neutron star Be/X-ray transient GRO J1750-27: Discussion

+Alternatively, the NS in GRO~J1750-27 might have accreted significantly less matter over its lifetime than the NSs in the other two systems.
+As a consequence its crust might not be fully replaced yet with accreted matter (it might have a partially accreted crust; the so-called `hybrid crust'; \citealt{Wijnands2013}), inhibiting some or most of the deep crustal reactions that generate the heating energy (e.g., see also \citealt{Fantina2018}).
+This would result in a much less heated crust in GRO~J1750-27 than in the other two systems.
 Finally, it is also possible that the explanation of the differences between the sources lays in, what is called, the `shallow-heating mechanism'.
-For the low-magnetic field NSs in LMXBs, it has been found that for most of them, the crust cooling curves observed after their outbursts can only be explained if during the accretion outbursts not only the deep crustal heating reactions occur, but also another heating mechanism is active at shallow depths in the crusts (i.e., $\lesssim$\,150~m)\footnote{We note that a similar shallow heating mechanism is required in some sources to explain some of the properties of the thermonuclear burning behaviour observed for them \citep{Cumming2006,intZand2012,Linares2012}}.
+For the low-magnetic field NSs in low-mass X-ray binaries, it has been found that for most of them, the crust cooling curves observed after their outbursts can only be explained if during the accretion in outbursts not only the deep crustal heating reactions occur, but also another heating mechanism is active at shallow depths in the crusts (i.e., $\lesssim$\,150\,m).
 It has been found that the amount of heating necessary from this mechanism can vary significantly between sources and, even within one source, between different outbursts (see \citealt{Deibel2015}; \citealt{Parikh2017b}; \citealt{Ootes2018}).
-The physical mechanism behind this shallow heating process is not understood (for a detailed discussion see \citealt{Deibel2015}) and therefore it is quite possible that a similar process might be active during the accretion outbursts in Be/X-ray transients as well.
-It might thus be possible that the shallow heating process in GRO~J1750-27 was active at a much lower strength than in the other two sources (or not active at all) and, consequently, resulted in a not or only slightly heated crust in GRO~J1750-27.
+The physical mechanism behind this shallow heating process is not understood (for a detailed discussion see \citealt{Deibel2015}) and therefore it is quite possible that a similar process might be active during outbursts whe Be/X-ray transients are accreting as well.
+It might thus be possible that the shallow heating process in GRO~J1750-27 was active at a much lower strength than in the other two sources (or not active at all) and, consequently, resulted in a not or hardly heated crust in GRO~J1750-27.